 - NOTE: There is no specified overhaul time.
 The propeller parts are removed from service when they can no longer meet the Continued Airworthiness Requirements. - Never install a propeller unless it is a model approved for the aircraft/engine.
 The service history must be properly documented, and the propeller must pass a pre-installation inspection. - A thorough visual inspection will could catch a dangerous flight condition.
 Use touch and hearing as well as visual clues.
 Changes in surface roughness, unusual free play, and odd sounds indicate conditions that may affect airworthiness.
 Feel for roughness and look for texture changes, waviness, and changes in reflection that may signal the removal of protective coatings.
 Some areas may require the use of a 10x magnifying glass to identify small features or find cracking. - The pre-flight walk-around is very important, and should be a studied review of any condition that might give trouble during flight.
-Refer to the Pre-Flight Inspection section for details. - Do not paint over areas of corrosion on hub parts. - Do not operate any aircraft after a propeller has been subjected to an impact without a thorough inspection.
+Refer to the Pre-Flight Inspection section for details. - Do not operate your propeller above the recommended engine RPM.
+If your propeller has been subjected to an over speed condition of 10% over the maximum rating (example 3300 X 1.1 = 3630) for more than 2 minutes, you must land and perform a 100 hour inspection.
+After Suspected Impact or an overspeed condition of 20% or higher, the propeller must be removed from service and returned to the manufacturer for inspection. - Do not paint over areas of corrosion on hub parts. - Do not operate any aircraft after a propeller has been subjected to an impact without a thorough inspection.
 Refer to the Inspection After Suspected Impact section for details.

 - Do not use the propeller as a tow-bar to move your aircraft. - Apply a good quality automotive paste wax to the blades at least once a year. - Avoid running-up in areas containing loose stones, sand, and gravel, to reduce erosion and/ or damage to the leading edges and blades. - Finish loss off the leading edge is a normal wear item and is dependent on the amount of operation in rain and grit. - Whenever there is evidence of engine roughness, check bolt torque on both the clamping and mounting bolts, and check the propeller blades for track.
 The blades should track within 1/8" of each other at the tip.
 Rotating the propeller and reinstalling may help. - If the bolts are inadvertently over-torqued, they should be replaced immediately. - If your propeller blade(s) or hub assemblies begin to show any of the following conditions, it must be repaired by an approved propeller shop or retired from service: - a.
 Cracks in the metal hub or bolts, - b.
 Loose metal leading edge, - c.
 Any crack across the blade, - d.
 Any crack along the blade length, - e.
 Blade impact damage with missing composite material larger than 0.5 square inches and/or deeper than 0.025" - f.
-Obvious damage or beyond economical repair.
+Obvious damage or wear beyond economical repair.